sealablab/moku-dev-vhdl/ProbeDriver/README.md

 # ProbeDriver

 This directory contains a clean, working copy of the ProbeDriver implementation extracted from the Slot2-ProbeDriver development.
+It was created on 2025-08-17 after initial testing.

+TODO: Let's looad it in a moku and see how it goes

 ## What This Is